prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
     <p>Your Geth execution node will begin syncing.
-You can <a href='https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth_syncing'>check your Besu execution node's sync status</a> by running the following commands from a separate terminal window:</p>
+You can <a href='https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth_syncing'>check your Geth execution node's sync status</a> by running the following commands from a separate terminal window:</p>

 ```
 geth attach // if you're not using Windows